Mastering Backend Keywords: Amazon SEO Tips

 What Are Amazon Backend Keywords?

-“Backend keywords” on Amazon are hidden search terms sellers add to product listings to help them appear in more customer searches (without being visible to shoppers).
+“Backend keywords” on Amazon are hidden search terms sellers add to product listings to help them appear in more customer searches without being visible to shoppers.
 Unlike frontend keywords, which appear in your product title, bullet points, and description, backend keywords live in the backend of your Amazon Seller Central account under the “Search Terms” section.
-These keywords help the Amazon search engine get a better understanding of your product so it shows up for relevant queries, even if the exact terms aren't mentioned on the visible listing.
+These keywords help the Amazon search engine better understand your product so it shows up for relevant queries, even if the exact terms aren't mentioned on the visible listing.

 How to Find High-Performing Backend Keywords